-- Continued to promote the benefits of Water Regulations, and safeguards provided by the 2009 regulations across NI - Procured backflow demonstration rigs to help educate customers as to how easy it is to cause backflow within premises and beyond to the mains network - Provided performance measure information on water regulation activities to WaterRegsUK for inclusion in a publically available national report.
-The report can be viewed on the WaterRegsUK web site - Continued to update, as required, the NI Water, Water Fittings Regulation web page and literature necessary for the compliance of the Regulations and customer compliance guidance - Contributed specialist advice for inclusion in NI Water public events & publications including the winter preparation campaign - Promoted compliance with the Water Fittings Regulations at every opportunity and attended conferences, trade shows and agricultural shows, such as the Balmoral Show - Participated in water industry national working groups to further explore opportunities to promote regulatory consistency, customer notifications and performance standards reporting across the industry: - o Ports and Harbours working group - o Consistency measurers working group - o Performance measurers working group - o RPZ Measurers working group - o Point of sale working group
+- Continued to promote the benefits of Water Regulations, and safeguards provided by the 2009 regulations across NI.

+- Procured backflow demonstration rigs to help educate customers as to how easy it is to cause backflow within premises and beyond to the mains network

+- Provided performance measure information on water regulation activities to WaterRegsUK for inclusion in a publicly available national report.
+The report can be viewed on the WaterRegsUK web site

+- Continued to update, as required, the NI Water, Water Fittings Regulation web page and literature necessary for the compliance of the Regulations and customer compliance guidance.

+- Contributed specialist advice for inclusion in NI Water public events & publications including the winter preparation campaign.

+- Promoted compliance with the Water Fittings Regulations at every opportunity and attended conferences, trade shows and agricultural shows, such as the Balmoral Show.

+- Participated in water industry national working groups to further explore opportunities to promote regulatory consistency, customer notifications and performance standards reporting across the industry:

+- General publications

+- Farms/Caravanning/Alternative Water etc.

+- Ports and Harbours working group

+- Operations working group

+- Technical Groups

+- Practitioners Groups

+- Approved Contractors Forums

+- Conference committees

+- RPZ Measurers working group

 - The regulation team has participated in a number of meetings with other key stakeholders to promote the Regulations and how these interact with other Northern Ireland statutory bodies such as;

-- o Drinking Water Inspectorate (DWI)
+- Drinking Water Inspectorate (DWI)

-- o Department for the Economy (DfE)
+- Department for the Economy (DfE)

-- o Environmental Health Officers
+- Environmental Health Officers

-- o Trading Standards
+- Trading Standards

-- o Drinking Water & Health Liaison Group (DWHLG) multi agency group
+- Drinking Water & Health Liaison Group (DWHLG) multi agency group

-- o Dfl (Long Term Water Resource Strategy)
+- Dfl (Long Term Water Resource Strategy)

 - Reported to Dfl (Regulator), along with other "stakeholders", on a quarterly/yearly basis.

-- Worked with NI Water procurement section to determine if there are any readily available systems suitable to replace the existing Connect2 system